CONTENTS | UP | DARK | HOME

 6.2.
 Passing The Same Legislation As Before For Publicity

-At the beginning of each year, the Idaho State Government passes “new” educational laws to make it seem as if the Idaho State government is actively trying to improve public education for Idahoans.
+At the beginning of each year, there is a US State Government (I won’t say which one) that passes “new” educational laws to make it seem as if the State government is actively trying to improve public education for its citizens.
 This gets a lot of publicity in state and local news outlets, and it has the effect of making most (likely) voters believe that the government is doing what it can to enforce good educational standards.

 I’m sure that many other governments probably use a similar tactic, so that they create news headlines to make the public believe that they are serious about improving the public’s well-being.
 Sometimes, there’s actually not much of anything that can be done to improve some issues.
 Other times, there are effective reforms that could be implemented, but they never get implemented since they don’t have the support of the naive, ignorant people.